-Completion of the Level I Teaching Credential requires that the student:
+Completion of the Preliminary Teaching Credential requires that the student:

-- hold a baccalaureate or higher degree in a field other than professional education from a regionally accredited college or university; - complete an approved program of teacher preparation, including student teaching; - for a Multiple Subject credential, pass the approved subject-matter examination (CSET: California Subject Examination for Teachers, Multiple Subject, Subtests I, II and III) - for Single Subject, complete either an approved subject matter program or pass the approved subject-matter examination (CSET) in the appropriate teaching area; - for Single Subject, complete an approved course in the teaching of reading; - for Multiple Subject, complete an approved course in the teaching of reading and pass the Reading Instruction Competence Assessment (RICA) exam; - pass a college-level course or examination on the U.S. Constitution; and - pass the California Basic Educational Skills Test (CBEST).
+- hold a baccalaureate or higher degree in a field other than professional education from a regionally accredited college or university; - complete an approved program of teacher preparation, including student teaching; - for a Multiple Subject credential, pass the approved subjectmatter examination (CSET: California Subject Examination for Teachers, Multiple Subject, Subtests I, II and III); - for Single Subject, complete either an approved subject matter program or pass the approved subject-matter examination (CSET) in the appropriate teaching area; - for Single Subject, complete an approved course in the teaching of reading; - for Multiple Subject, complete an approved course in the teaching of reading and pass the Reading Instruction Competence Assessment (RICA) exam;

-EDTE offers a variety of pathways for completing the Basic Credential programs: (1) a one-year (two-semester) program; (2) a three-phase (three semester) program; (3) an evening four semester program (Multiple Subject only); (4) a collaborative intern program with local school districts (currently offered only in Multiple Subjects); and (5) an undergraduate blended program that combines a
+- pass a college-level course or examination on the U.S. Constitution; and - demonstrate California Basic Educational Skills (see subsection below on options available).

-Bachelor's degree in Liberal Studies with a Multiple Subjects credential, or a Bachelor's degree in PE or mathematics with a Single Subject credential.
+EDTE offers a variety of pathways for completing the Preliminary Credential programs: (1) a one-year (two-semester) program; (2) a three-phase (three semester) program; (3) an evening four semester program (Multiple Subject only); and (4) an undergraduate blended program that combines a Bachelor's degree in Liberal Studies with a Multiple Subjects credential, or a Bachelor's degree in PE or mathematics with a Single Subject credential.

-Field experience, including pre-service teaching, is an integral part of the program leading to Basic Credentials.
+Field experience, including pre-service teaching, is an integral part of the program leading to Preliminary Credentials.
 In both the Multiple Subject and Single Subject Student Teaching programs, most centers have been organized around clusters of schools in area school districts.
 Also in both the Multiple Subject and Single Subject programs, students complete pre-service teaching in public schools at several grade levels.
 All pre-service teachers have experience working with children or youth from a broad range of cultural, ethnic, economic and special learning needs backgrounds.